 Batch Renaming Using sed

-I was reorganizing my music library and decided to change the naming convention I’ve used.
-This task is just asking to be automated.
-Since the filename change could be described using regular expression, I looked for a way to use sed for the renaming process.
+I was reorganizing my music library and decided to change the naming convention I’d used.
+This task was just asking to be automated.
+Since the filename change could be described using a regular expression, I looked for a way to use sed for the renaming process.

-The files I had, had the following pattern as filename ARTIST – SONG – TRACK – ALBUM
+The files I had followed the filename pattern ARTIST – SONG – TRACK – ALBUM

 James Brown - I Got You (I Feel Good).ogg - 01 - Classic James Brown

-I wanted to rename it to ARTIST – ALBUM – TRACK – NAME
+I wanted to rename them to ARTIST – ALBUM – TRACK – NAME

 James Brown - Classic James Brown - 01 - I Got You (I Feel Good).ogg